nicobrinkkemper/gabr.sh/README.md

 ### GABR_ROOT / root
 A global variable called `GABR_ROOT` may be used to influence the value of `root`.
 `root` is used as a fall-back directory.
-The fall-back directory will be consulted when no other options are available.
+The fall-back directory will be consulted when no files or directories are available at it's current position.

 ```shell
 $ export GABR_ROOT=$(git rev-parse --show-toplevel)